 Visit the little Brooklyn of Japan.
-Here’s a guide to Daikanyama: Tokyo’s little Brooklyn!
+Here’s a guide to Things To Do in Daikanyama

-This guide to Daikanyama: Tokyo’s little Brooklyn will show you everything from food to fashion, to trendy boutique stores and European style cafes, that you’ll find in this aesthetically pleasing yet laid back little neighborhood.
+This guide to Daikanyama will show you everything from food to fashion, to trendy boutique stores and European style cafes, that you’ll find in this aesthetically pleasing yet laid back little neighborhood.

 Daikanyama is an upscale neighborhood with low-rise architecture and it’s just a couple of minutes walking from the world’s busiest intersection – Shibuya crossing.
 This place is considered so elegant and fashionable that Vogue has described it as “ Tokyo’s Little Brooklyn”.

-Here we get you a comprehensive guide to Daikanyama: Tokyo’s little Brooklyn and things you can do and have a wonderful Time in Daikanyama.
+Here we get you a comprehensive guide Things To Do in Daikanyama: Tokyo’s little Brooklyn and things you can do and have a wonderful Time in Daikanyama.

 While Tokyo is famous for its neon-lit streets and shrines, there’s a hidden gem in Tokyo called Daikanyama that is lined with trees and pedestrian-only streets.
 While many tourists may not have Daikanyama in their Tokyo itinerary, Daikanyama is the go-to place for many locals for a weekend getaway.